Competition

 the other person.[85]

-(5) It shall be presumed
+(5) It is presumed that the

-retrieved from it.
+from it.[86]

 (6) The presumption in paragraph (7)